adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #23 Problems encountered deploying back-end to Heroku
     1) had to do 'heroku run npm install' in the terminal on the back-end
     2) had to have 'process.env.PORT || 9000' in the server.js file on the back-end

+#24 Back-end now deployed to Heroku.
+Next deploy the front-end to Firebase